demodeveloperlab/innerknowing/content/_index.md

       </div>
       <div>
         <p class="mb-4 text-xl font-bold">
-          I struggle to even hear my inner voice, what can I do?
+          I am struggling to hear my inner voice, what can I do?
         </p>
         <p class="mb-1 text-muted">
           Our busy lives can drown out subtle inner cues.
 Start by practicing mindfulness, meditation, or spending time in nature.
 Quiet the external noise and create space for your inner voice to emerge.
 Journaling and body scans can also help you tune in.